 Baked Anchovy Pilaf Recipe

 Sharing the anchovy pilaf recipe has been on my mind for a long time, but I couldn't find an opportunity.
 Recently, when dear Zahide asked for the recipe, I said I should definitely do it now.
 I didn't like to give a dry recipe like that, because the production phase was a bit of a toy.
 While we were ready, we also shot the video.
-Next week's video is the short of the next recipe.
-Those who have not done it before and do not have the courage can wait for the video.

 1 kg of anchovy that I used in the recipe is 1 kg without being cleaned.
 It is known that fishermen weigh them before they are cleaned and then clean them.
 The cleaned state is probably around 600-700 g.
 When 1 kg of anchovy is used in a 26 cm baking dish, some anchovies increase.
 I use the leftover anchovy by making a small portion of anchovy pan.
 By the way, if you don't know how to extract anchovy bone, "How to Extract Anchovy Bones?"
 You can watch the video.

 You can not use greaseproof paper in the baking dish, you can only lubricate the pan.
 But if it sticks to a small part at the bottom, there is a possibility that it will scatter when you take it to the serving plate, so I recommend you to eliminate this possibility by using wax paper.
 Again, before inverting it onto the serving plate, make sure to check whether the edges are completely separated from the bowl with the help of a spatula.